awslabs/service-workbench-on-aws/main/solution/machine-images/README.md

 This solution uses [Packer](https://www.packer.io/) to create an Amazon Machine Image (AMI).
 This AMI forms the basis for EC2/EMR environments that investigators use for their research.

-To install Packer v1.6.0, you can use Packer version manager [pkenv](https://github.com/iamhsa/pkenv).
+To install Packer 1.6.0, use [pkenv](https://github.com/iamhsa/pkenv).

 ## Preparation